teambi0s/InCTFi/2020/README.md

 |[Misc](Misc/)|6|

 ## Directory Structure
-There are five sub-directories in this directory (one for each field):
+There are seven sub-directories in this directory (one for each field):
 1. Pwn
 2. Crypto
 3. Web